PREPROCESS DATA BY TEXT SIMILARITY

 FUZZYMATCH can help you understand your data better by showing you how similar your text entries are.
 It also gives you a glimpse of the underlying mechanism that drives the other Flookup functions.

-Normalize function modes can be divided into two broad categories:
+Normalize function modes can be divided into two broad groups:

-CATEGORY #1: Remove punctuation marks, Remove unwanted words.
-These will preserve the original dataset.
+Group A: Remove punctuation marks, Remove unwanted words.
+These will leave the original dataset unchanged.

-CATEGORY #2: Remove diacritical marks, Keep URL domain only, Keep URL path only.
-These will modify the original dataset.
+Group B: Remove diacritical marks, Keep URL domain only, Keep URL path only.
+These will modify the original dataset in place.

 To normalize text entries in the first category of functions, follow the steps below:

-Head to Extensions > Flookup Data Wrangler > Match and Merge Functions > NORMALIZE in your spreadsheet menu.
+Head to Extensions > Flookup Data Wrangler > Lookup and merge > NORMALIZE in your spreadsheet menu.

 Select the mode you want this function to run from the drop-down menu [See Explanation Below].